zachbogart/my_website/content/home/blog.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Coding Blog"
+title = "Worker Bee"
-subtitle = "Working with Data"
+subtitle = "Working with Data (and other adventures)"

 [content]
   # E.g. post, talk, or publication.